ericfitz/asciicast-utils-python/README.md

 ### Architecture Overview

-The recorder uses a sophisticated multi-process architecture:
+The recorder uses a multi-process architecture:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐